rockerbacon/modorganizer2-linux-installer/README.md

 ## Vortex

 Plug and play installation, everything configured out of the box for usage with Skyrim Special Edition from Steam Play or Lutris Winesteam.
-Can also be used on a custom Wine Skyrim Special Edition installation with a few manual steps (see technical notes on lutris.net)
+Can also be used on a custom Wine Skyrim Special Edition installation with a few manual steps (see custom wine installation section)

 ### KNOWN BUGS/LIMITATIONS:
 - You cannot safely launch apps from within Vortex as its prefix is not configured to run other apps;